-The cafe might be called something like Olallie, open for breakfast and lunch daily from 6am to 3pm.
+The café might be called something like Olallie, open for breakfast and lunch daily from 6am to 3pm.
 My friend, a lovely girl, would run the front of the house, wooing customers with her big smile and California charm.
-I would be the devil in the back of the house, running a tight ship, raising hell when my little culinary student interns burn the croissants and overcook the oatmeal.
-And if all goes as planned, around 10 am everyday, when the grunt work is completed, my friend and I would turn the reins over to our obedient staff while we dipped biscotti in our cappuccinos and read the newspaper on our sunlit patio.
+I would hide in the back, mounting butter into croissant dough, shaping boules and baguettes, firing pizzas into our wood-burning oven.
+And if all goes as planned, after lunch every day, when the grunt work is complete, my friend and I would turn the reins over to our obedient staff while we dipped biscotti in our cappuccinos and read the newspaper on our sunlit patio.

 At Olallie, we would serve coffee and tea, homemade muffins and scones, wood-burning-oven-baked breads and pizzas, salads and soups, house-made granola and open-faced tartines.
 We would be renowned for our sandwiches.
 All of our ingredients would, of course, come from local farmers or Fair Trade vendors and would change with the seasons, peaches in the summer, persimmons in the fall.
 I’m still working on perfecting our signature coffee cake, but Teddy’s Apple Cake will make a fine substitute in the meantime.